Posts

 My Celibacy and Kink

 The Definition of Celibacy: Celibacy is the state of abstaining from sexual relations.
 Often, it is voluntarily chosen for various reasons, such as religious vows, personal beliefs, or a commitment to a certain lifestyle.
 It's important to remember that celibacy is different from abstinence; the former typically denotes a long-term commitment, while the latter might be more temporary.
 Definition of Kink: "Kink" refers to unconventional sexual preferences, behaviors, or fantasies that go beyond what is considered "vanilla" or traditional.
 Kinks can involve a wide range of activities, dynamics, or interests, often emphasizing power exchange, sensation play, role-playing, or fetishes.
 I have had an interesting relationship with celibacy and with kink.
 My interest and participation with both started at a young age.
-I lost my virginity at 13 to a high school junior and my first realization that being spanked had an effect from a sexual aspect happ...
+I lost my virginity at 13 to a high school junior, and my first realization that being spanked had an effect from a sexual aspect happened just a year ea...

 Is a Hotdog a Sandwich?
 Is a Top a Dominant?